Dyno2 Dynamometer Software – general information

 Operating system

-The software runs on Raspbian OS installed on the DC1 controller / computer.
+The software runs on Raspberry Pi OS installed on the DC series controller / computer.

 The display must be connected to the controller before powering it up.

 Dyno2 software works only on custom, prepared, system.
-It won’t run on a clean Raspbian installation.
+It won’t run on a clean Raspberry Pi OS installation.

 Doing system updates is not recommended, as it could break correct Dyno2 software operation.